Uenhe/Fire/README.md

 #### Campaign:

 - Adds new planet - Lisertar, with several preset sectors and its own tech tree
+- Warning: The campaign of this mod is UNFINISHED

 #### Blocks:

-- 10+ Factories
+- 20+ Factories
-- 5 Turrets
+- 6 Turrets
 - Adds Dam Wall, which is able to be placed on deep water
 - Adds Flesh Wall, has the ability of repair itself
 - Adds Tree Chopper, which is able to chop trees and output timber